List of mountains of Bangladesh: Zow Tlang/ Reang Haphong

 Zow Tlang or Reang Haphong is a peak in the Mowdok range located at 21°40′23″N 92°36′16″E on the border with Myanmar.
 Its peak is at an altitude of 1022 m.
 According to Bangla Trek, it is the second-highest peak in the country, though it has not yet been officially recognized by Bangladesh's government.

 The local name comes from the Bawm language.
 The name 'Zow' refers to 'Mizo', a derivative of Mizoram in India.
 'Tlang' means mountain in the Bwam language.
 The official name, 'Mowdok Mual', comes from American and Russian topographic maps.

-Aiyang Tlang

-Rama Manikya Haphong/Aiyang Tlang is another mountain found in Bangladesh nearing the Bangladesh–Myanmar border.

-Van Rausang Bawm from the local 'Bawm ethnic community', Dalian headman Para of 'Remakri' Mouja, Thanchi Upozila in the Bandarban district was the one to discover it.
-On the 13th of November, 2019, Engineer Jyotirmoy Dhar had become the first Bangladeshi to have climbed the mountain.

 Dumlong/ Msha Panji Haphong

 In 2011, Wadud Mohosin Rubel alongside his three travel partners Asif Aminur Rashid, Nagib Meshkat and Abdul Haque have claimed the mountain, 'Dumlong/Msha Panji Haphong' to be the second highest mountain in Bangladesh on the basis of measurements made by their Garmin GPS.
 The height was found at 3,314 ft.
 (1,010 m).
 The location was recorded as 22°02′02.1″N 92°35′36.3″E, accurately matching the coordinates given by Google Earth.

 A few months after this expedition, a team of Bangladeshi travelers led by Zaqiul Deep measured the height at 3,312 ft.
 (1,009 m).
 A third team also reached the summit later led by Fahim Hasan of BD Explorer.
 There is no doubt about the height of Dumlong but whether it is the second or third highest mountain in the country is yet to be confirmed.
 Nevertheless, it is indeed the highest peak of Rangamati Hill District and one of only three mountains measured at more than a thousand metres in height.

 In 2014, several teams climbed the summit of Zow Tlang, and based on their readings, they surmised Dumlong is the third-highest mountain in Bangladesh.